 \subsection{Motivation}

-Deep neural networks (DNNs) with different architectures often exhibit the ability to consistently recognize the same image, demonstrating the model-independent semantic consistency of clean images.
-In addition, DNNs are known for their strong translation invariance~\cite{jaderberg2015spatial,kauderer2017quantifying}, wherein they reliably produce accurate predictions across translated versions of an image.
-This behavior mirrors the human visual system that the translated images can be correctly recognized, as translation does not fundamentally alter the semantic content of the image.
+DNNs with different architectures often exhibit the ability to consistently recognize the same image, demonstrating the model-independent semantic consistency of clean images.
+In addition, DNNs are known for their strong translation invariance property~\cite{jaderberg2015spatial,kauderer2017quantifying}, wherein they reliably produce accurate predictions across translated versions of an image.
+This behavior mirrors the human visual system that the slightly translated images can still be correctly recognized, as translation does not fundamentally alter the images' semantic content.

 Adversarial transferability refers to the ability of adversarial examples generated on the surrogate model to successfully deceive other models.
 This concept parallels the observation that clean images are often classified correctly by various models.
 However, existing adversarial examples often exhibit weak transferability across different models, particularly between CNNs and ViTs.
 Besides, as shown in Fig.~\ref{fig:translation_impact}, we observe that adversarial perturbations also exhibit poor translation invariance for a given clean image and DNN.
 This observation contradicts human intuition, which suggests that local regions of an image should retain consistent semantic features.
 In contrast, the corresponding adversarial perturbations vary significantly.
 For example, while the pixels of a dog’s ear are visually similar, the associated perturbations vary substantially.
-This indicates that the adversarial perturbations not only overfit the specific victim model but also become highly sensitive to pixel positions within the image.
+This indicates that the perturbations not only overfit the victim model but also become highly sensitive to pixel positions within the image.

-This finding inspires us that translation invariance may be beneficial for enhancing adversarial transferability.
-To validate this assumption, we first define the local invariance of adversarial perturbation $\delta$ to quantify translation invariance as follows: \begin{definition}[Local Invariance] Given an adversarial perturbation $\delta$ for the input image $x \in \mathcal{X}$ and victim model $f$, the local invariance of adversarial perturbation is quantified as:
+This finding inspires us to hypothesize that translation invariance may be beneficial for enhancing the adversarial transferability.
+To validate this assumption, we first define the local invariance of adversarial perturbation $\delta$ to quantify translation invariance mathematically as follows:

+\begin{definition}[Local Invariance] Given an adversarial perturbation $\delta$ for the input image $x \in \mathcal{X}$ and surrogate model $f_s$, the local invariance of perturbation is quantified as:

 where $\Gamma(\delta, i, j)$ denotes the translation operator that translates $\delta$ by $i$ pixels horizontally and $j$ pixels vertically, and $k$ represents the upper bound of translated pixels. \end{definition}